cescude/learning-akka/README.md

     printer_ref ! "yesterday!"   // GOOD
     printer_ref !
 4.milliseconds // Won't compile

+Note that TypedApp.scala, as-is, is written to FAIL to compile (this is the point of the TypedActor class).
+You'll need to comment out the errors to run the example.

 ## ClusterService

 Tracks nodes joining & leaving the cluster, Identifies the named actor and